Prohibition on Supplanting Non-Federal Funds

 Partnership Agreement awards must be used to supplement and not supplant non-federal funds.
 For the purposes of these guidelines, the term "supplant non-federal funds" is defined as using federal dollars to replace non-federal dollars, with the intention or effect of reducing financial support for a SAA or RAO.

 Grantees must clearly acknowledge support from the National Endowment for the Arts in their programs and related promotional material including publications and websites.
 Acknowledgments should include the National Endowment for the Arts logo wherever possible.
 In addition, the NEA will provide detailed crediting language for SAAs and RAOs to use with their own grantees.

-Note that "announcement" is likely to take the form of a preliminary congratulatory note, a request for revisions, or a rejection letter.
 Official grant award notification (i.e., the grant award letter that is signed by the Arts Endowment Chairman) is the only legal and valid confirmation of award.
-This can take several months to reach you depending on a number of factors such as whether a revised budget is needed for your project, the number of awards to be processed, whether the agency has its appropriation from Congress, etc.
+This can take several months to reach you depending on several factors such as the number of awards to be processed, whether the agency has its appropriation from Congress, etc.